vishwapatel1401/LakeridgeCityHospital/README.md

 -	Build the solution and run the application.

 ## Usage
-1.Launch the application.
+1. Launch the application.
-2.Navigate through the menu to manage doctors, rooms, patients, and nurses.
+2. Navigate through the menu to manage doctors, rooms, patients, and nurses.
-3.Add, update, and view records as required.
+3. Add, update, and view records as required.
-4.The system will automatically update the database with any changes.
+4. The system will automatically update the database with any changes.